tc39/notes/meetings/2018-09/sept-27.md

 TST: Yes, I'm really not an expert.

-MJN: I'm working with MPT on this proposal, and studied Python, Java, C#, Elixir, etc.'s implementations.
+MAJ: I'm working with MPT on this proposal, and studied Python, Java, C#, Elixir, etc.'s implementations.
 I absolutely agree with you that there should be guidance—JS is one of those languages that developers who primarily use other languages also use, so I think it's very important.

 TST: That's great, I'd love to see that and also the comparisons to other languages and why you made these decisions.

-MJN: Absolutely, and we definitely don't want to pander to other language design just because that's what has already be done.
+MAJ: Absolutely, and we definitely don't want to pander to other language design just because that's what has already be done.

 WH: For leap seconds, I agree that the POSIX behavior should be the default, but can we provide advanced users the option to upgrade to full leap second support if the OS supports it?
 Yes, they're unpredictable until they happen and nondeterminism is annoying, but we already have to deal with such nondeterminism when supporting time zones, for which rules change all the time.
 I actually cannot tell you what the time zone of Los Angeles will be 2 years from now.